jrubianom/LBComparison/README.md

 For any inquiries or further information about this project, please contact [jrubianom@unal.edu.co](mailto:jrubianom@unal.edu.co).

-We look forward to collaborating and advancing the understanding and implementation of electromagnetic simulation using the MM model and HV model, and other alterantives Lattice Boltzmann methods.
+We look forward to collaborating and advancing the understanding and implementation of electromagnetic simulation using the MM model and HV model, and other alternative Lattice Boltzmann methods.